Cornering Quantum Gravity: Gravity

 such that $a_{\pm}^{*}$ become positive/negative-helicity graviton creation operators.
 The field $c_{AB}$ is part of the metric, and therefore we can use this field, previously shown to be related to gravitational waves, to create/annihilate gravitons.
 Furthermore, we can compute

 which proves that $a_{\pm}$ satisfy the canonical creation/annihilation operators algebra.

 For the rest of this section, we will have to slightly modify the definition of charges and fluxes.
-We define\footnote{For simplicity we assume that the space is the projective plane, with metric $\dd s^2=2\dd z \dd \bar z$, such that $\sqrt{\Bar{q}}=1$.}
+Calling $T$ the supertranslation generator and $M$ the mass aspect, we define\footnote{For simplicity we assume that the space is the projective plane, with metric $\dd s^2=2\dd z \dd \bar z$, such that $\sqrt{\Bar{q}}=1$.}

 together with an appropriate expression for the flux.
 It can be proved that in this case we have

 where we introduced the local Bondi hard flux, defined as

 For simplicity, we use the notation ${H}_T^{+}\equiv {H}_T(u=+\infty)$.
 We have shown previously that $\Delta_{AB}=c_{AB}^+-c_{AB}^-$.
 We would like to interpret the first term as the hard charge and the second term as the soft charge.
 To see this, note that we have